 - 1. Slow ride Record maximum time to complete 10m ride.
 This promotes balance. - 2.
 Single push Record maximum distance completed with a single push.
 This promotes good starting and balance. - 3.
 Slalom Record minimum distance between cones without touching.
 This helps bike control. - 4.
 Bean Bag Drop Count number of times you can take a bean bag from the start line (passed to the rider by scoring partner or picked up from the top of a cone) and drop it in a bucket/hoop at the other end.
-This helps develop one-handed riding and bike control. - 5.
-Hit the spot Record number of spots hit within the area without going out of bounds.
-This helps bike control.
+This helps develop one-handed riding and bike control. - Hit the spot Record number of spots hit within the area without going out of bounds.
+This helps bike control. - 6.
+Straight line riding Record maximum distance please refer to Unit 3 Appendix 1 for setup details and diagrams, which is used for both lessons 1 and 2.